frcho/backup-manager/README.md

 FrchoBackupManagerBundle
 ===================

-A simple database backup manager for Symfony2 with support for S3, Rackspace, Dropbox, FTP, SFTP.
+A simple database backup manager for Symfony 4 with support for S3, Rackspace, Dropbox, FTP, SFTP.

 This package pulls in the framework agnostic [Backup Manager](https://github.com/backup-manager/backup-manager) and provides seamless integration with **Symfony**.

+for previous version of symfony use tag 1.0.1

 Installation
 ============